haeramkeem/k8s-baremetal/K8s-Exerci c97d9/2 Structur 38f03.md

 1. Pod
     - Group of one or more Docker containers with shared namespaces, shared filesystem volumes, and a specification for how to run the containers
     - Smallest deployable units of computing that you can create and manage in Kubernetes
+    - Integrate one or more application containers that are relatively tightly coupled to serve a single cohesive (closely united) unit of service - “Logical Host”
+    - Kubernetes does not directly manage the container; It controls the **pod** instead of each container
+        - This is why Kubernetes manages **Pods** instead of containers (my personal opinion):
+            - Organizing all the processes which are needed to run a service in one container is inefficient
+            - Cuz running environment of each process is deployed as the IaaS
+            - So instead of using the container as a deployable service unit, organizing multiple containers is much more effective way to accomplish it
+            - Think about it this way:
+                - When u create a microservice (like a sign-in service), installing the database, HTTP server, etc to one container is very inefficient
+                - Using and utilizing a database container, an HTTP server container, etc is much simpler way to organize ur microservice
+            - Thus (i think) integrating one or more containers to a *Pod* and making communication of the *Pod*’s containers easier are a better way to organize microservice
     - When a pod consists of a single container, u can think of it as a **wrapper of a container**
-        - Integrate one or more application containers that are relatively tightly coupled to serve a single cohesive (closely united) unit of service - “Logical Host”
     - And when a pod consists of multiple containers, it is kinda **capsule of the containers**
         - These containers are co-located on a single “Node”
         - And they are co-managed by the system
         - Also, they are activated in a synchronized way → This is called *co-scheduling*
         - The containers can share resources and dependencies, communicate with one another, and coordinate when and how they are terminated
+        - Along with the application containers, *init container* and *ephemeral (temporary) container → for debugging* can be integrated into the pod
         - Example for multi-container pod
             - One container serves data stored in a shared volume to the public, while a separate *sidecar* container refreshes or updates those files.
 The Pod wraps these containers, storage resources, and an ephemeral network identity together as a single unit.
-        - Along with the application containers, *init container* and *ephemeral (temporary) container → for debugging* can be integrated into the pod
-        - Kubernetes does not directly manage the container; It controls the **pod** instead of each container
     - Think about pods this way: Most of the pods are just wapping a container, but not all pods does that
     - A Pod is just a logical thing → the concept of “wrapper” of the container makes u feel like a Pod is stored in the worker node (in the logical perspective, it’s correct), but a Pod is stored in a master node in physical perspective
         - But u can think that a Pod is stored in the worker node → It doesn’t matter where a pod is stored physically